 When doing intricate design cuts, hardwood options like ash or maple are solid choices.
 But take note: ash can be quite unforgiving on your scroll saw blades, so beginners will have a hard time using it.

-Hickory is a great option for those looking to perform large scroll projects.
+Hickory timber is a great option for those looking to perform large scroll projects.
 It’s also inexpensive and has the best strength-to-weight ratio making it an appealing choice indeed.

 Walnut is a wood material that sits between cherry and maple.
 It’s not as strong as birch or maple, but is slightly harder than cherry.
 Entry level scroll saws like WEN 3920 are ideal for this woodworking material.